top of page

 The Technical Director shall serve as managing all technology, particularly software-related, aspects of YDMA including the website and email accounts.

-The Programming Director shall devolep and execute events for the organization—including conventions, workshops, summits, and meet-and-greets—and such other chapter events as the President may direct.
+The Programming Director shall develop and execute events for the organization—including conventions, workshops, summits, and meet-and-greets—and such other regional events as the President may direct.

 Section 9: Other Appointed Officers